ericbieri/particle-boron-ublox-fw-programmer/README.md

 ## Hardware
 ### Printed Circuit Board
 I'm sharing the PCB design on  OSH Park.
 OSH Park produces high quality PCBs for little money.
-They come in lots of three and cost 9$ only.

 OSH Park [Boron-ublox-FW-Programmer](https://oshpark.com/shared_projects/7IBDIvOl).

 The programmer can be built with either USB jack or USB cable, depending on which fits best your needs.
 For the version with USB cable I used one of the USB cables that Particle supplied with their development kits.
 I recommend to use a hot air gun to solder the USB jack.